jwmansoor/cse15l-lab-reports/lab3.md

 jenny@Jennys-MacBook-Pro docsearch % grep ^B  ./technical/911report/chapter-1.txt
 Boarding the Flights
 ```
-* Here, the command printed out the heading that starts with '"B"' because that is the only line starting with '"B"'.
+* Here, the command printed out the heading that starts with `"B"` because that is the only line starting with `"B"`.
-* This is the only line that printed because the other lines in the file start with a space character, ' ' or a different character.
+* This is the only line that printed because the other lines in the file start with a space character, ` ` or a different character.

 **Example 2:**
 ```
 jenny@Jennys-MacBook-Pro docsearch % grep ^U  ./technical/911report/chapter-1.txt
 United Airlines Flight 175
 ```
-* In the same manner, this prionted the heading starting with '"U"'.
+* In the same manner, this printed the heading starting with '"U"'.

 **`$ grep -v "string" file-name.txt`**
 * This command will give us what's known as an invert output of `grep`, meaning it will print out all of the lines that don't contain the specified `string` in the file.
 This can be useful if we are trying to find a line that doesn't have the string we want.